-GARLAND, T.X. – International Leadership of Texas teachers and staff filled the gym of ILTexas Garland High School on Tuesday, May 31, to welcome the Chinese Ambassador to the United States Qin Gang.
+GARLAND, Texas – International Leadership of Texas teachers and staff filled the gym of ILTexas Garland High School on Tuesday, May 31, to welcome the Chinese Ambassador to the United States Qin Gang.
 A special luncheon was held in the school library for the Ambassador and ILTexas leadership.
 The luncheon was followed by a ceremony where ILTexas teachers, students, and headquarter staff honored the Ambassador’s visit.
 Senator Royce West and his wife, Carol West were also in attendance.

 ILTexas Superintendent Eddie Conger welcomed the Ambassador and his wife, Lin Yan, in his opening speech and highlighted the importance of learning another language.

 “Our relations between the United States and China have gone through several different transitions,” he said.
 “The more that we can speak in each other’s language, the better this world is going to be.”

 Qadence Saulsberry, an incoming fourth grade student at ILTexas Garland K-8, recited the ILTexas pledge for the audience in Chinese and English.
 Following the pledge, Ambassador Gang and Mrs. Yan were presented with custom made cowboy hats in a symbol of unity between China and the U.S. Back in 1979, during a visit to Texas, China’s former Vice Premier Deng Xiaoping, was presented with a cowboy hat by two teenagers, Kitty and Kelly Van Dries.
 Forty-three years later, one of the teenagers, Kitty Van Dries was at the event to present the hats once more.

 Chinese Ambassador Qin Gang at ILTexas Garland High School.